Scalingo/documentation/src/_posts/platform/app/2000-01-01-app-manifest.md

 ### Review Apps

-You can specify the number of containers of each type to be launched when a Review App is created.
+You can specify the shape and the number of containers to be launched when a Review App is created.
 This is useful for making an exact copy of a production environment in Review Apps without having to perform any manual actions.

 ### One-Click Deployment